 Ok, we’re just going to say it: you should always incorporate a pair of the best studio headphones when you’re monitoring mixes.
-Any music producer who knows what they're talking about will tell you that they monitor mixes using as many different systems as they can get their hands on: a pair of studio monitors, a Bluetooth speaker, even a car stereo.
-And, of course, you should always include a pair of the best studio headphones in the mix too.
-Indeed, no music pro would consider mixing a project without monitor headphones at some stage.
-Here is our guide to the best studio headphones to help you find the right pair and get the best from your mixes.
+Any music producer who knows what they're talking about will tell you that they monitor their mixes using as many different systems as they can get their hands on: a pair of studio monitors, a Bluetooth speaker, even a car stereo.
+And, of course, the best quality studio headphones their budget will stretch to.

-For studio use, the best monitor headphones for you will be the ones that you can mix on and produce a result that’ll sound good wherever you play it.
-In this regard, the choice will be entirely subjective.
-You may want a pair solely for mixing purposes, or something that can pull double duty and tackle everyday music-listening duties too.
-Or perhaps you’re in the market for a pair of workhorse headphones sturdy enough to cope with life on the open road.
+For studio use, the best monitor headphones for you will be the ones that you can mix on and produce a result that’ll sound epic wherever you play it.
+With this in mind, your choice will be entirely subjective.
+You may be looking for a pair solely for mixing purposes, or something that can pull double duty and tackle everyday music-listening duties too.
+Or perhaps you’re in the market for a pair of workhorse cans sturdy enough to cope with life on the road.